alvgar23/Machine-Learning-for-Tourist-Accommodation/README.md

 # Machine-Learning-for-Tourist-Accommodation
-Machine Learning Application for Tourist Accommodation: Prediction of Booking Cancellations of and Average Daily Rate.
+Machine Learning Application for Tourist Accommodation: Prediction of Hotel Booking Cancellations and Average Daily Rate.
 (From now everything in Spanish)